PowershellScripts/PowershellScripts.github.io/articles/English/SharePointOnline/Exportfolderstructure.md

 ## Step 2a: Connect to SharePoint Online

+Use this step if you are working with SharePoint Online.
+The rest of the steps are exactly the same for both environments.
 Create client context and test the connection.

 ```powershell
 $ctx=New-Object Microsoft.SharePoint.Client.ClientContext($Url)